• Skip to main content

 Step 1 – Prep

 So, first, you gather all your ingredients.
 And for this recipe, you’ll want to invest in a food scale.
 So measure out all your ingredients.
 Also, you’ll want to get your baking rings ready.
-Measure and cut out tin foil or parchment paper to the shape of the ring’s inside—lightly oil inside the ring and the aluminum tin foil or parchment to the interior.
-Next, place the aluminum or paper inside the ring, ensuring the oiled side will be next to the pancake batter.
+Measure and cut tin foil or parchment paper to the shape of the ring’s inside—lightly oil the inside of the ring and the aluminum tin foil or parchment paper.
+Next, place the aluminum or paper inside the ring for best results, ensuring the oiled side faces the pancake batter.
 Place the rings on a cookie sheet with a Silpat liner.

 Step 2 – Preheat oven to 350 degrees Fahrenheit.